The Chief Nursing Officer Institute™

-The Chief Nursing Officer Institute (CNOI), formerly known as CNOA, is a premier development program for new and aspiring Chief Nursing Officers (CNOs).
-This program offers a unique opportunity to engage with fellow CNOs and nurse leaders from across the country, gain practical leadership insights, and prepare for the complex challenges in today’s healthcare landscape.
+The Chief Nursing Officer Institute is a four-day immersive leadership development program for aspiring, new, and existing CNOs.
+You'll engage with nurse leaders from across the country, gain practical strategies grounded in real-world experience, and prepare to meet the complex challenges facing healthcare today.

 Why Attend the CNOI?